Bambuu/intermediate-react/part6/src/assignments/assignment-2.md

 However, we only pass down the `theme` part of the state currently!
 We'll need to pass down all of the state.
 - Change the `value` of the Provider to be `this.state`
-- Anywhere you access `themeContext.color`, you will have to update to access `themeContext.theme.color`
+- Anywhere you accessed `themeContext.color`, you  must change it to `themeContext.theme.color`

 ## EXERCISE E
 Now we have access to our the function anywhere we subscribe to the context.
-Inside `Theming.js`, call the `toggleTheme` when the button is clicked.
+Inside `Theming.js`, call `toggleTheme` when the button is clicked.
 Check that the `console.log` is being called.

 ## EXERCISE B: